Author: G. Barnes

 “Every interaction I’ve ever had with a human, I tell them my story because I think if I don’t tell them my story, how are they going to know this happened?
 It’s my job to educate.”

 She credits community groups and advocates for her survival and recovery support.
+Recently, through persistent efforts to recover, she now manages to complete half-marathons.

 Watch Episode 3: Val’s Story here